bruceravel/BLA-XANES/doc/lib/Xray/BLA.rst

 energies, and mask parameters are specified in an ini-style configuration file.
 An example is found in \ *share/config.ini*\ .

-If using `Xray::XDI <http://search.cpan.org/search?query=Xray%3a%3aXDI&mode=module>`_, metadata can be supplied by an ini-style file.
+If using Xray::XDI, metadata can be supplied by an ini-style file.
 And example is found in \ *share/bla.xdi.ini*\ .